BhattaraiSijan/veda-drupal-module/Readme.md

     ```
-    npm install
+    yarn install
-    npm run build
+    yarn run build

     ```

 5.  **Clear Cache:** Clear Drupal's cache via the UI (`/admin/config/development/performance`) or Drush (`drush cr`).
 6.  **Visit Page:** Navigate to `/veda-ui` on your Drupal site to view the rendered Veda Exploration and Analysis Interface.

-**Note: The components styling will not match perfectly with Veda, using USWDS base Drupal theme makes it better.**
+**Note:: The components styling will not match perfectly with Veda, using USWDS base Drupal theme makes it better.**

 About This Module: How it Works Fundamentally
 ---------------------------------------------